CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 17. You may not own multiple buildings unless your job allows for it.

-18. Players may NOT build on rooftops or anywhere that does not have buyable doors (Only build in buildings that are part of the map).
+18. Players may NOT build on rooftops or anywhere that does not have buyable doors.
+	Note: Only build in buildings that are part of the map.
+Attaching props to the outside of the building is allowed in specific locations.
 	Example: Making your own building in the mines, streets, beach, etc.
-    Note: Staff may allow you to build in certain locations.
-Ask for permission from high staff first!

 19. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.